 Ten-day coastal hike on the Costa Brava on the GR 92

-The GR 92 is a sunny Mediterranean coastal hiking trail along the Costa Brava (Spanish for "wild coast") and offers a wonderful landscape with sun and sea as well as many cultural and historical highlights!
-On the ten-day long-distance hike you will encounter a lot of nature but also listed medieval villages and walk in the footsteps of Salvador Dalí, the eccentric artist with the twirled mustache.
+The GR 92 is a sunny Mediterranean coastal hiking trail along the Costa Brava (Spanish for "wild coast") and offers not only a wonderful landscape with sun and sea but also many cultural and historical highlights!
+On the ten-day long-distance hike you will encounter a lot of nature but also listed, medieval villages and walk in the footsteps of Salvador Dalí, the eccentric artist with the twirled mustache.

-We hiked the GR 92 in September in beautiful late summer weather and put our hiking route on this page (see GPX file downloads), our experiences and as much practical information as possible as an online hiking guide.
+We hiked the GR 92 in September 2016 in beautiful late summer weather and put our hiking route on this page (see GPX file downloads), our experiences and as much practical information as possible are available as an online hiking guide.

 If you are interested in Mediterranean coastal hiking trails, we also recommend our other hiking projects on the following website: www.wanderndeluxe.de/fernwanderwege.